Pannuba/ing-sw-2021-Occhipinti-Falconieri/README.md

 CLI:

-In order to display UTF-8 characters correctly, either run the CLI command in a PowerShell window, or follow these steps:
+In order to display UTF-8 characters correctly follow these steps:

-* steps on how to enable utf on windows *
+Start -> type "intl.cpl" -> enter -> in the "Administrative" menu, click "Change System Locale", and check "Use Unicode UTF-8 for worldwide language support" in the window that pops up.
+Then restart

-then run start_cli.bat inside the deliverables folder
+Then run start_cli.bat inside the deliverables/final folder

 GUI: simply double-click on the Client.jar icon